The RYA National Sailing Scheme for adults (16 years+)

 c) Laser II – a high performance dinghy that has an optional trapeze for the crew

 To book any session, ring the Centre (01692 536411) and tell them which dates you would prefer.

 Course capacity is limited, but if we cannot fit you in on the date you want, we can arrange another day.

-If necessary we will arrange tuition sessions especially for you, but there is a minimum charge of £110 a 3-hour session for this.
+If necessary we will arrange tuition sessions especially for you, but there is a minimum charge for this.

 (Two-day sessions will be charged at the above rates provided minimum numbers are met)